 One more benefit is that it helps out rural communities and small farms.
 According to the Organic Trade Association, in 1997 about half of the country’s farm production came from only 2% of the nation’s farms.
 Organic gardening helps you take a bite out of corporate agribusiness

-Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
-Your feedback helps others choose wisely.
+Share Your Experience: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
+This helps others in making informed decisions.